 It might just seem like a pleasant way to get to know your new hire, but onboarding is much more than that, and can have a huge impact on improving employee retention.

-Prioritise employee wellbeing
+Focus on employee wellbeing

 Professional wellbeing is one of the best tools you have in your goal to improve employee retention.
-It’s not complicated to see why – high employee satisfaction leads to less turnover because content employees are more likely to stay put.
+It’s not difficult to see why – high employee satisfaction leads to less turnover because content employees are more likely to stay put.

 Make sure your team has access to wellbeing initiatives, be it through education, professional training, or just the space and time to become better versions of themselves.
 Offering volunteering days is another great way to improve wellbeing while allowing your staff to give back to their communities.